VeikkoAJ/Ebike-Battery-Range-Estimator/README.md

 * Vertical display
 * Cool headlight and display animation on startup

+Main motivation for this project was a need for a more precise battery capacity monitor.
+Basic capacity monitors use a linear voltage model to estimate battery charge state.
+More complex system was needed in order to compensate for battery internal resistance voltage sag and non linearity of cell voltages.
-Main motivation for this project was a need for a better battery capacity monitor.
-A more precise headlight brightness control was also needed.
-Displaying the data had additional challenges, as the LCD display had to be mounted vertically on the frame due to frame width limitations.
-This was solved by turning all character 90 degrees sideways.
+Additional challenge this project had was the LCD display.
+The LCD display had to be mounted vertically on the frame due to frame width limitations, making conventional methods of using the display impossible.
+This was solved with custom characters which were turned 90 degrees sideways.

 ## Usage